cardoo-finance/integration-doc/index.md

 ###### vehicle

-Vehicle name as a string.
+*Optional* Vehicle name as a string.

 ###### session_cookie_id